readium/architecture/other/lcp/README.md

 2/  call the "register" link associated with the license id, passing a device id and device name as parameters.
 In case of error, the app must let the user read the publication.

 3/ If the registration was successful, store the fact the the device / license has been registered.

+NOte: steps 5 and 6 can be played in the reverse order if it simplifies the code.
+It does not change the behavior of the system.

 ### 7/ Open the publication